 But I should be early as I am sure thousands of other spectators have the same idea as mine.

-I remember last year, I treated myself to a bowl of yummy patpingsu at Taekgukdang bakery right next to the Dongkuk University Station after the parade.
+I remember last year, I treated myself to a bowl of yummy patpingsu at Taekgukdang bakery right next to Exit 2 of the Dongkuk University Station after the parade.
 Taegukdang is a very old bakery dating back to 1946, and it has been a favorite of mine.

 But since I plan to be at the crowded Jongno street this time, I wonder if I could find a patpingsu place after.
 If not, then maybe something from the Gwangjang Market will do.